wildmountainfarms/maintenance-thing/README.md

 storing it in the database because it can create it from a "maintenance schedule".
 This is commonly how someone can look at future scheduled tasks.

-A "scheduled task" that is in the database for a reason other than its assign date passing can eaisly be removed, and may be removed automatically if the "maintenance schedule" is altered or deleted.
+A "scheduled task" that is in the database for a reason other than its assign date passing can easily be removed, and may be removed automatically if the "maintenance schedule" is altered or deleted.
 If you don't want this to happen, you should "confirm" the "scheduled task", so that it stays even if the "maintenance schedule" is altered.